How To Draft A Circle Skirt Pattern Step-by-step

 Approximate consumption of fabric for double circle skirt patterns.

-To learn more about individual circular skirt pattern types, please read this blog post.
+If you wish to learn more about the construction behind the individual circle skirt pattern types in detail, read my blog post.

 To hem a circle skirt of any type, you can use a bias binding tape (use ready bias binding tapes or make your own using a bias tape maker).
 As decoration, you can add gathers or flounces to the hem.